georgialoper/strongly-typed-css-stirtrek-2023/pages/vanilla-extract/2_style.md

 <!--

-import styles as a module from .Heading.css.
+import styles as a module from Heading.css.
 Not heading .css.ts There is no CSS file on disk.

 We'll take the root key off the styles module and supply that to the className of our element.

-Notice this looks exactly like CSS modules.
+Notice this looks exactly like CSS modules so far.
 The creators are the same.
 -->

 ---